alexportnov/pi_zero_headless/README.md

 ## TODO
-current commit will get you image file with headless setup.
+Current commit will get you image file with headless setup.
 Next step is starting the power/size optimizations for headless case.